Jaunauce Manor

-Jaunauce Manor (Jaunauces muižas pils; Schloss Neu-Autz) is a manor house in Jaunauce parish in Saldus municipality in the historical region of Courland, in western Latvia.
+Jaunauce Manor (Jaunauces muižas pils; Schloss Neu-Autz) is a manor house in Jaunauce parish in Saldus municipality in the historical region of Semigallia, in western Latvia.

 History

 The name Aucis, or Auce, was already known in pre-Livonian times.
 During Livonian Order period, Juan Auce has been called Mazauce for about 150 years.
 In 1518, the master of the Livonian Order Wolter von Plettenberg dedicated this area to Johann Koskull.
 Between 1575 and 1671 Jaunauce belonged to the Dukes of the House of Kettler.
 Duke Wilhelm Kettler founded a church in 1612 and built a stone church.
 Duke Jacob Kettler restored the name of Jaunauce (Neu-Autz), and his large-scale economic activities did not fail for Jaunauce as well — a glass kiln and pottery were in operation.

 In 1804, the estate of Jaunauce was purchased by Count Karl Johann Friedrich von Medem (1762-1827), one of the members of the land of the most influential landlords of the Duchy of Courland, the son of the Count Johann Friedrich (Ivan Fedorovich) Graf von Medem.
 Karl's sister Dorothea von Medem - wife of Peter von Biron the last Duke of Courland.

 With the passing of the Jaunauce Manor into the ownership of the Medem family, the manor flourished.
 Extensive outbuildings are under way, under the leadership of Baron Ferdinand Ropp, who had married the Count's daughter, Caroline.
 On June 12, 1815, Count Karl Medem and his wife donated 1333 rubles to their daughter Karolina to build a new mansion.

 Baron Ferdinand Ropp with his brother Theodore from 1801 to 1805.
 He traveled to Western Europe for the period 1800–1806, participated in an expedition to the summit of Mont Blanc, visited artists' workshops, and, at that time, to the young sculptor Bertel Thorvaldsen, commissioned eight marble busts in Rome in the luxurious dome of the newly built Jaunauce manor house.

 After the death of Count Medem in 1827, according to the will, the estate was inherited by a daughter, Caroline, and her husband, Ferdinand.
 The Baron Ropp family had been holding the Jaunauce Manor for three generations for almost 100 years.

 In 1903, the architect Max Alex von der Ropp renovated the interior of the manor house.
 The last owner of the manor was Karl von Ropp, the son of Theodore, who was expropriated after the land reform in 1920s.